Petrowitch/Sudokurecognit/README.md

 ## Project overview

-This project was developed for debug purposes. Åhe main objective of this project is to examine and debug Sudoku recognition algorithm.
+This project was developed for debug purposes. Ã…he main objective of this project is to examine and debug Sudoku recognition algorithm.
 Algorithm develops for mobile devices.
 C# was selected, because project starts when started to learn this language.

 *Input data*: an image (.BMP, .jPEG or .gif)